cavoirom/nxv/modules/web/src/content/blog/2021/openbsd-vpn/index.md

 * `-validity 366`: the server certificate will have shorter valid time, to make sure I remember how to manage them.
 * `-ext SAN=DNS:vpn.example.com`: the certificate is only valid when using with domain `vpn.example.com`.
 It's important that the Common Name also use the same value with this option.

-I will repeat the previous steps:
+I will repeat the steps that I've done for intermediate certificate:

-* Sign VPN server with intermediate CA.
+* Sign VPN server with intermediate CA. Remember to replace the `-ext BC=0` with `-ext SAN=DNS:vpn.example.com` because the certificate will be used for VPN server.
 * Import Root CA to `vpn_server.pfx`.
 * Import signed server certificate to `vpn_server.pfx`.

 ### Generate client certificate.

 Generating the client certificate will be similar to server certificate except the option `-ext SAN=DNS:vpn.example.com` is replaced by `-ext SAN=email:user@vpn.example.com`.
 The `user` is used to identify individual client.
+In the end, I will have a keystore `vpn_user.pfx`, I will use this keystore, together with `root_ca.crt` and `intermediate_ca.crt`, to configure the VPN client.

+I will generate a certificate for each client in my home (phones, Macbooks).

 ## Step 2 · Setup PKI for iked

 I will put all certificates and keypair in the previous steps to iked.
 It requires some preparation:

-* Export Root CA to `root_ca.cert`.
+* Export Root CA to `root_ca.crt`.
-* Export Intermediate CA to `intermediate_ca.cert`.
+* Export Intermediate CA to `intermediate_ca.crt`.
-* Export VPN server certificate to `vpn_server.cert`.
+* Export VPN server certificate to `vpn_server.crt`.
 * Export VPN server private key to `vpn_server.key`.
 Use this command: `openssl pkcs12 -in vpn_server.pfx -nocerts -out vpn_server.key -nodes`

-Build the `ca.crt` by combining the `root_ca.cert` and `intermediate_ca.cert`, it will look like:
+Build the `ca.crt` by combining the `root_ca.crt` and `intermediate_ca.crt`, it will look like:

 ```
 -----BEGIN CERTIFICATE-----